tensorpack/tensorpack/README.md

 # tensorpack
-Neural Network Toolbox based on TensorFlow
+Neural Network Toolbox on TensorFlow

 In development.
-No document, don't use.
+No document.

 ## Features:
 + Scoped abstraction of common models.
-+ Provide callbacks to control training behavior (as in [Keras](http://keras.io)).
++ Callbacks systems to control different aspects of training.
 + Use `Dataflow` to gain fine-grained control on data preprocessing.
-+ Automatically use the Queue operator in tensorflow to speed up input.
 + Training and testing graph are modeled together.
 Just need to follow the conventions to setup stuffs.
-+ Use tensorboard easily.
++ Write summary easier for tensorboard.